Sriep/screeps-obsolete/README.md

 This is where custom user code is designed to be put.
 - Each policy is run once per tick with handlers so that a finite state system can be set up.
 - The economy for each room is run using policies.
-- These special room policies are where the requests in the flats are enacted.
+- These special room policies are where the requests in the flags are enacted.

 ## Main game loop.
 As shown below each tick.
 Memory on dead ticks are freed.